 Activities like brisk walking or cycling at a moderate pace are beneficial for cardiovascular health and are often more accessible for beginners.
 Consider integrating the best treadmill app for weight loss to enhance these workouts.

 Long-distance running, especially without proper conditioning or recovery, can lead to overuse injuries.
-It’s essential to balance running with strength training and flexibility exercises.
+Its essential to balance running with strength training and flexibility exercises.

 The effectiveness of long-distance running can vary based on individual fitness levels, health conditions, and genetics.
 Some people may experience more significant cardiovascular benefits from other types of exercise.